 - Ring of Fire gfnerates a five-foot ring of fire around the party, damaging all monsters that dare approach it, doing no harm to the party itself.
 Its costs 10 points with a significant recovery time.
 Its effect is immediate, and it causes six points of damage plus one additional damage point for every skill rank.
 Experts conjure a 10-foot ring, while Masters' recovery time is significantly reduced.

-- Meteor Shower summons eight flaming rocks from the sky in a 10-foot radius surrounding your target.
-Unless you're eager to visit a healer yourself, try not to be near the victim when using this spell.
+- Meteor Shower summons eight flaming rocks from the sky in a 10-foot radius surrounding a target.
+Try not to be near the victim when using this spell.
 Cost is 20 points with a period necessary to recoup energy.
 The shower is instant, and each rock delivers eight points of damage plus one additional for every skill rank.
 Experts recover faster and bring down 12 rocks; Masters are ready again more quickly with 16 rocks.
 This spell cannot be cast indoors, thank the gods!

-- Incinerate is one of the strongest direct damage spells you may acquire, inflicting massive damage on a single target.
+- Incinerate is one of the strongest direct damage spells that can be acquired, inflicting massive damage on a single target.
 Only the strongest of monsters can expect to survive this spell.
-(But if one does, then it's you who has to survive!)
 Spell point cost is 30, and recovery is necessary.
 As with Inferno, this spell casts instantly, searing 15 points of damage, plus one to 15 points extra for each rank of the caster's skill.
 Experts recover more quickly, Masters faster still.

-- Wizard Eye reveals the locations of monsters and characters on your group's automap.
+- Wizard Eye reveals the locations of monsters and characters on the automap.
 It lasts for one hour and it costs one spell point to cast.
 Experts and Masters will learn more on casting this spell than an Apprentice.